lip6/coriolis/documentation/UsersGuide/ViewerTools.rst

 * The **Viewer**, with the following features:

   * Basic load/save capabilities.
-  * Display the current working cell.
+  * Displays the current working cell.
 Could be empty if the design is not yet placed.
-  * Execute Stratus Scripts.
+  * Executes Stratus Scripts.
   * Menu to run the tools (placement, routage).

 Features are detailed in `Viewer & Tools`_.

 |ViewerSnapShot_1|

-* The **Controller**, which allows:
+* The **Controller**, which allows to:

-  * Tweak what is displayer by the *Viewer*.
+  * Tweak what is displayed by the *Viewer*.
 Through the *Look*, *Filter* and *Layers&Gos* tabs.
   * Browse the |netlist| with eponym tab.
   * Show the list of selected objects (if any) with *selection*
   * Walk through the Database, the Cell or the Selection with *Inspector*.
     This is an advanced feature, reserved for experimented users.
-  * The tab *Settings* which give access to all the settings.
+  * The tab *Settings* which gives access to all the settings.
     They are closely related to Configuration & Initialisation.

 |bcenter| |ControllerSnapShot_1| |ecenter|